steltenpower/PowerGists/animation.md

 _psst: Notebooks can be exported to several formats, both dynamic (dashboards, web apps, etc.) and static (e.g. stone tablets now named PDF)._

-``*`` content type incompatibilities occur less when sticking to open file formats, which help Interoperability, the I in FAIR data.
-To make that easier
-[FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
+``*``: content type incompatibilities occur less when sticking to open file formats, which help Interoperability, the I in FAIR data.
+To make that easier [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) was thought up.
 Looking to have it implemented everywhere for you, so help out!

+``**``: make sure to look into the de facto standard for version control: [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/)

 END

 Basing a 1080p YouTube clip on the above

 [A more technically detailed article in Nature with the same message](https://www.nature.com/articles/d41586-022-00563-z)

 ---